SwaminathanV23000747/DL-Transfer-Learning/README.md

-# DL – Developing a Neural Network Classification Model using Transfer Learning
+# DL- Developing a Neural Network Classification Model using Transfer Learning

 ## AIM
 To develop an image classification model using transfer learning with VGG19 architecture for the given dataset.

-## THEORY
-Transfer Learning is a technique where a pre-trained model (trained on a large dataset such as ImageNet) is used as a starting point for a different but related task.
-It leverages learned features from the original task to improve learning efficiency and performance on the new task.

-VGG19 is a convolutional neural network with 19 layers.
-It consists of multiple convolutional layers for feature extraction, followed by fully connected layers for classification.
-In transfer learning, we typically freeze the convolutional layers and retrain the final fully connected layers to match our dataset.

-### Neural Network Model
-**VGG19 Architecture for Transfer Learning:**

-Input Image (224x224x3)
-│
-[Convolution + ReLU] x multiple layers
-│
-Max Pooling layers
-│
-Flatten Layer
-│
-Fully Connected Layer (4096)
-│
-Fully Connected Layer (4096)
-│
-Final Fully Connected Layer → num_classes (retrained) │
-Softmax Activation → Class Probabilities

 ## DESIGN STEPS
-### STEP 1: Load and Preprocess Dataset
+### STEP 1:

-- Unzip the dataset and organize into train and test folders.
-- Resize all images to 224x224.
-- Convert images to tensors and optionally normalize them.
+Import required libraries and define image transform

-### STEP 2: Load Pretrained Model
+### STEP 2:
-- Load VGG19 model from `torchvision.models`.
-- Replace the last fully connected layer to match `num_classes` of your dataset.
+Load training and testing datasets using ImageFolder

-### STEP 3: Define Loss and Optimizer
+### STEP 3:
-- Use `CrossEntropyLoss` for multi-class classification.
-- Use `Adam` optimizer to train only the final layer.
+Visualize sample images from the dataset.

-### STEP 4: Train the Model
+### STEP 4:
-- Freeze feature extractor layers.
+Load pre-trained VGG19, modify the final layer for binary classification, and freeze feature extractor layers.
-- Train only the final classifier for a few epochs.
-- Track training loss and validation loss for each epoch.

-### STEP 5: Evaluate the Model
+### STEP 5:

-- Predict on the test set.
+Define loss function (CrossEntropyLoss) and optimizer (Adam).
+Train the model and plot the loss curve.

+### STEP 6:
-- Compute accuracy, confusion matrix, and classification report.
+Evaluate the model with test accuracy, confusion matrix, classification report, and visualize predictions.

-### STEP 6: Predict on New Samples
-- Select a test image.
-- Pass through the model and display predicted and actual class.